osdevisnot/starter-typescript-library/README.md

 degit osdevisnot/starter-typescript-library my-app && $_ && node setup.js
 ```

-> This project is currently designed to be monorepo created using https://github.com/osdevisnot/starter-monorepo
+> for optimal setup, use this starter as a module in monorepo setup based on https://github.com/osdevisnot/starter-monorepo